Judge: Defamation suit over ‘whiteface’ comments by Jussie Smollett’s attorney can proceed

 The ruling by U.S. District Judge Mary Rowland allows the defamation lawsuit filed by Abimbola and Olabinjo Osundairo to continue against Tina Glandian, Smollett’s Los Angeles-based attorney who made the controversial comments in an interview on the “Today” show on March 28, 2019, a few days after the initial charges against Smollett had been dropped.

-In her ruling, Rowland dismissed all other counts brought against Glandian’s firm, Geragos & Geragos.
+In her ruling, made public Friday, Rowland dismissed all other counts brought against Glandian’s firm, Geragos & Geragos.

+Meanwhile, Geragos & Geragos and its high-profile boss Mark Geragos sued the Osundairos in Cook County court this week, saying the defamation suit and its “baseless claims” amounted to malicious prosecution.

 The suit focused in particular on one exchange in Glandian’s “Today” show interview, when she was asked how it could be possible that Smollett believed his attackers were pale skinned given the Osundiaro brothers’ dark complexion.